JobaerChowdhury/salary-review-calculation/solution.md

 ## Solution ##
-This problem is a perfect candidate for applying the composite pattern.
+This problem is a perfect candidate for applying composite pattern.
-Since we have some sort of hierarchical data, and we need to traverse the partial/full structure, and execute some action while doing so.
+Since we have some sort of hierarchical data, we need to traverse the partial/full structure, and execute some action while doing so.

 ### Some common helper classes ###
 We create couple of helper classes in order to better model the problem domain.
-Among those two of them are most important.
+Among those, following are the most important ones.

 1. **EmployeeInfo** interface containing common data like id, name, salary etc.
 2. **ReviewSystem** interface containing the operations in the problem domain.